bansalfx123/NFC_server/README.md

 README

-rpi-webapp-express
+webapp-express

-an example of a web app server for he Raspberry Pi in Node & Express that provides a RESTful API responding to an ajax request which returns a JSON object which can be directly referenced.
+an example of a web app server in Node & Express that provides a RESTful API responding to an ajax request which returns a JSON object which can be directly referenced.

 myapi.js is a node.js application. its an http server which serves html and js files, and also responds to API requests